Tyler4p/Micromouse-Maze-Simulator/README.md

 - i: display credits
 - esc: exit the program

+#### Notes
+We are still working out a few kinks with the GUI, so there are a few bugs.
+To avoid some errors, avoid resizing the window while the simulation is running.

 ### Creating Maze Solving Algorithms
 Aside from possibly tweaking some settings variables in main.c, the intention is that none of the files aside from solver.c and solver.h should be modified.
 The rest of the files are driver code for the simulator--the actual maze traversal logic gets implemented in solver.c.
 Each maze solving algorithm function should return the next move the mouse should take when called, which can either be FORWARD, LEFT, RIGHT, or IDLE.
 The only functions that should be used by the mouse are getLeftReading, getFrontReading, and getRightReading, which represent the wall detecting sensors on a physical micromouse.